thebitdoodler/0x1shu/README.md

 :mag_right: Wannabe Offensive Security Researcher

-✨ Love to simplify security concepts
+✨ Love to simplify security concepts.
+ > To know how do I do that  visit -> [Simplified Zines](https://simplifiedzines.online)